DCAN-Labs/hbcd-docs-internal/docs/changelog/knownissues.md

 **How to Fix**: Reorganize the data in the prerelease bucket to follow the BIDS convention for folder substructure and contact developers to add a flag to Nibabies to output these folders in this structure.
 **Details**: M-CRIB-S and FreeSurfer do not follow the BIDS subdirectory convention of other derivatives, using `sub-<label>_ses-<label>` instead of `sub-<label>/ses-<label>`.
 As a result, import failed because we cannot extract the subject/session.

-### ⚠️ Missing Labels For 'Levels' On Multi-Select To Checkbox Items
-**Impact on Users**: Missing labels for 'levels' on multi-select to checkbox items in `sed_basic_demographics`.
-**How to Fix**: TBD.
-**Details**: There are some unresolved issues with the conversion of multi-select fields to checkboxes for values derived from the Ripple Pregnancy Check up and pushed to the derived Basic Demographics (`sed_basic_demographics`) directly.
-The values for the checkbox 'levels' are missing, and only the expected labels (TRUE/FALSE) are available in the Data Dictionary.

 ### ⚠️ Missing Administrative Variables (Gestational and Candidate Age) for BioSpecimen, MRI/EEG & Derived categories

 ### ⚠️ Gestational Age Erroneously Includes Negative Values